maxxiimo/the-front-end-manifesto/foundation-markup.md

       %p.chromeframe
         Your browser is
         %em ancient!
-        %a{:href => "http://browsehappy.com/"} Upgrade to a different browser or
+        %a{:href => "http://browsehappy.com/"} Upgrade to a different browser
+        or
-        %a{:href => "http://www.google.com/chromeframe/?redirect=true"} install Google Chrome Frame to experience this site.
+        %a{:href => "http://www.google.com/chromeframe/?redirect=true"} activate Google Chrome Frame
+        to experience this site.

 Here is the corresponding helper method: